cadence-workflow/starlark-worker/README.md

 5. **Modify and re-run the test workflow**:
    Make changes to the [testdata/ping.star](./testdata/ping.star) file and run the workflow again.
 The changes will take effect immediately without needing to restart the worker.

+## Contributing

+We'd love to have you contribute!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
+For general guidance on contributing to Cadence projects, check out our [Contributing Guide](https://github.com/cadence-workflow/cadence/blob/master/CONTRIBUTING.md).

+Join us on [CNCF Slack](https://communityinviter.com/apps/cloud-native/cncf) to discuss and ask questions.